AGalassi/NNMM/README.md

 		Contains the functions used to train a neural network system.

 ### Datasets

+Additional informations regarding the dataset can be found here: http://ai.unibo.it/DatasetNineMenMorris

 #### Good Moves Dataset (Matches Dataset)
 The dataset consist of 100,154 game states and as many good moves elaborated by an Artificial Intelligence for the game of Nine Men's Morris.